IMDB describes it as follows:

 I *liked* Kurt.
 He was made manager to make the store profitable.
 He fires suppliers because they don't make deliveries as promised.
 He fires the "20 year employee" because he doesn't do anything to help the store become more profitable.
 He also bends over backwards to promote, praise, and support an employee who shows initiative.

-As for Madeline, well, she's just a floozy with loose ethics who cheated on her husband.
+As for Madeline, well, she's a woman of loose ethics who cheated on her husband.
 Hardly the deceived innocent that IMDB makes her out to be.